The Delicious Crescent

 Now we turn to mirchi ka salan, a popular curry of chili peppers cooked in a creamy base made with roasted sesame, dried coconut, peanuts, spices and other aromatic ingredients.
 Mirchi means 'chili peppers' and salan refers to the 'gravy or sauce'.

 It is often served as a side dish at major feasts, weddings, and banquets.
-Pair it with lamb biryani or chicken biryani to make a great meal.
+Pair it with lamb or chicken biryani to make a great meal.
+Much like bagara baingan (another rich plant-based curry), it is enjoyed in small portions.

 What Kind of Chili Peppers Should I Use?